EXPLAINER-Russia's plan to deploy nuclear weapons in Belarus | Law-Order

 Putin's nuclear deployment is a message to the West that he will not back down over the Ukraine war.
 Putin made the announcement, almost as an afterthought, in an interview with state television Kremlin correspondent Pavel Zarubin that was first posted on Telegram on March 25.

 Putin said the trigger for the decision to deploy in Belarus was an announcement by Britain that it would supply depleted uranium munitions to Ukraine.
-The Wall Street Journal reported on June 13 that the United States is also set to approve depleted uranium tank rounds for Ukraine.
-Belarus said the deployment was in answer to the West's "aggressive policy" and that it was aimed at forcing the West's leaders to think before escalating further.
+The Wall Street Journal reported on June 13 that the United States was also set to approve depleted uranium tank rounds for Ukraine.
+Belarus said the deployment was in answer to the West's "aggressive policy" and that it was aimed at forcing the West's leaders to think before escalating.

 WHAT WEAPONS WILL BE DEPLOYED AND WHERE?
 Putin said that "tactical" nuclear weapons - so called as they are designed for battlefield use - would be sent to Belarus but did not say exactly which warheads would be deployed or where.